Updated 1 November 2021

 Good hand hygiene is the best defence against most viruses.
 You should:

-- Wash your hands frequently with soap and water, before and after eating, and after going to the toilet.
-The handwashing process should last for 40 to 60 seconds every time.
+- Wash your hands for at least 40-60 seconds with soap and water, before and after eating, and after going to the toilet.

 In addition, when you cough or sneeze:

 - Sneeze into the inside of your elbows (not your hands) whilst leaning downwards.

 - If the above is not possible, cover your sneeze or cough with a tissue, then dispose of the tissue and use alcohol-based hand sanitiser.

 - And if unwell, avoid contact with others (stay more than 1.5 metres from people).